-- "Successors": these executives started their career in the company they manage 0 today.
-In most cases, they have more than 10 years' experience in the company in a management position in an international context - "Fly-ins": they were given authority during a crisis; these managers are the heads of a 0 pool of companies in turnaround situations "Builders": genuine niche developers, they have the ability to identify one or several - 0 lona-term arowth opportunities - "Heirs": they have a family link with the Builder and take on the operational 0 management of the company.
+- o "Successors": these executives started their career in the company they manage today.
+In most cases, they have more than 10 years' experience in the company in a management position in an international context - "Fly-ins": they were given authority during a crisis; these managers are the heads of a pool of companies in turnaround situations "Builders": genuine niche developers, they have the ability to identify one or several - "Builders": genuine niche developers, they have the ability to identify one or several long-term growth opportunities - o "Heirs": they have a family link with the Builder and take on the operational management of the company.
 They often start out with a poor image which is not always justified and are often assisted in their initiatives by an experienced manager